AppMetrics/Docs.V2.Hugo/content/web-monitoring/aspnet-core/reporting.md

 ```

 {{% notice info %}}
-The `App.Metrics.AspNetCore.Reporting` nuget package does not reference any metric reporter packages, install and configure one of the [available reporters]({{< ref "reporting/reporters/_index.md" >}}) in the *"configure a reporter"* comment in the previous code snippet.
+The `App.Metrics.AspNetCore.All` nuget package does not reference any metric reporter packages, install and configure one of the [available reporters]({{< ref "reporting/reporters/_index.md" >}}) in the *"configure a reporter"* comment in the previous code snippet.
 {{% /notice %}}

 {{% notice tip %}}